-In conclusion, there are directions given to Timothy, that he might know how he ought to behave himself in the house of God under every circumstance; but there is no *general* command to create elders.
+In conclusion, there are directions given to Timothy, that he might know how he ought to behave himself in the house of God under every circumstance; but there is no general command to create elders.
 With reference to bishops, when any one desires to be one, the qualifications required are enumerated in a letter addressed to Timothy delegated by the apostle at Ephesus.
-Nothing more&#8212;nothing less.
-The expression &#8220;how one ought to behave&#8221; is not even connected with the appointment of elders.
+Nothing more -- nothing less.
+The expression "how one ought to behave" is not even connected with the appointment of elders.
 It is at the end of several directions with regard to other points.
 The deacons and their wives come between the two, and before that prayers and the conduct of women, etc. In the midst of these directions the apostle describes the character required of a bishop, if such a case should happen, without the *least trace of a command* to Christians to create any.
 To say that a letter to a superior

 {369}

-authority, to a confidential delegate (and Timothy was such), in which it is said, &#8220;I write to thee that thou mayest know how one ought to behave&#8221; (for what you say of &#8220;one *must*&#8221; as being emphatic, has no foundation), to say that it is a command for every person to exercise acts of authority, which are specially confided to this authority, and this at all times, is an evident futility*;* it is as ridiculous as regards the individual who wishes to apply it to himself as it is dangerous for the whole Church of God.
+authority, to a confidential delegate (and Timothy was such), in which it is said, "I write to thee that thou mayest know how one ought to behave" (for what you say of "one *must*," as being emphatic, has no foundation), to say that it is a command for every person to exercise acts of authority, which are specially confided to this authority, and this at all times, is an evident futility; it is as ridiculous as regards the individual who wishes to apply it to himself as it is dangerous for the whole Church of God.

-There is only one more point for me to touch on&#8212;law.
+There is only one more point for me to touch on -- law.
 I am not astonished that you forsake truth here; that you do not know what you are doing in placing yourself under law.
 It is a very ordinary case.
 That the will of God, wherever it is expressed in the word, ought to govern the Christian, is what every truly converted soul acknowledges.
 But, sir, the word of God is wiser than you are; it never places the Christian under law, nor under the obligation of the law after the death of Jesus.
 It was a schoolmaster to bring us to Christ.
 It speaks of commands: they are dear and precious and not painful to the real Christian.
 But the word never places a Christian under law; and I repeat, the word comes from a God who knows the heart of man, and who knows what is necessary for him and what is hurtful or impossible for him.
 He employed the law to convince of sin.
 The word expressly says that the law is not for the righteous; you say that it is.
 I believe in the word and in the wisdom of my God more than in you.
 I believe that He knows how to preserve holiness, without which no man shall see Him, better than you do, better than human wisdom does.
-He knows; and whoever is taught of Him and knows his own heart knows that the law, every law, is a minister of death and condemnation, and it is impossible that it should be anything else*;* and that if man is placed under a law in what way soever, either it must condemn him, or *the obligation of the law must be weakened.*
+He knows; and whoever is taught of Him and knows his own heart knows that the law, every law, is a minister of death and condemnation, and it is impossible that it should be anything else; and that if man is placed under a law in what way soever, either it must condemn him, or *the obligation of the law must be weakened*.